irods/irods_schema_configuration/README.md

+Note: This repository has been deprecated, archived, and its functionality has been absorbed by the iRODS Server directly.

+---

 #### iRODS schemas for configuration files and grid components.

 Used by the iRODS server, on startup, to validate its configuration files.